 The court struck down the FCC’s rules in January 2014 — and in May, FCC Chairman Tom Wheeler opened a public proceeding to consider a new order.

 In response millions of people urged the FCC to reclassify broadband providers as common carriers and in February 2015, the agency did just that.

-In the absence of any rules, violations of the open internet will become more and more common.
+Meanwhile, in the absence of any rules, violations of the open internet will become more and more common.